noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

   - always enable multi factor auth
 - groups
   - always assign users to groups, and attach policies to groups (and not directly to users)
+  - should reflect organizational role, not technical commonality
 - policies
   - always follow principle of least privilege for users and roles
   - generally the managed policies are always too lenient